cornell-c2s2/c2s2-nix/README.md

 ## Installation

-The only requirement is that EasyBuild is installed.
+The only requirement is that EasyBuild is installed (4.9.0+).
 There are a [variety of methods](https://tutorial.easybuild.io/2023-eb-eessi-uk-workshop/easybuild-installation/).
 On C2S2's server, we built Easybuild as a separate module, noting the additional configurations needed to use `EnvironmentModulesC` as the modules tool:

 ```bash
 # Define installation prefix, and install EasyBuild into it